• Sponsor logos

 2025 Agenda

-Barbara A. Frey, J.D., Emerita Director of the Human Rights Program, University of Minnesota
+Barbara A. Frey, J.D., Emerita Director, Human Rights Program, University of Minnesota

-Dr. Christina Ewig, Professor of Public Affairs, Faculty Director , Center on Women, Gender, and Public Policy at the Humphrey School of Public Affairs, University of Minnesota
+Dr. Christina Ewig, Professor, Public Affairs; Faculty Director, Center on Women, Gender, and Public Policy, Humphrey School of Public Affairs, University of Minnesota

 9:00 – 9:30 am CDT – Keynote

-Dr. Rebecca Shlafer, Associate Professor in the Department of Pediatrics at the University of Minnesota
+Dr. Rebecca Shlafer, Associate Professor, Department of Pediatrics, University of Minnesota

 Dr. Robert Paterson, Programme Coordinator, Health in Detention, International Committee of the Red Cross

-Dr. Carolyn Sufrin, Medical Anthropologist, Researcher, Johns Hopkins University, Founder and Director, Advocacy and Research on Reproductive Wellness of Incarcerated People (ARRWIP)
+Dr. Carolyn Sufrin, Medical Anthropologist, Researcher, Johns Hopkins University; Founder, Director, Advocacy and Research on Reproductive Wellness of Incarcerated People (ARRWIP)

 Kirsty Kitchen, Director, The Birth Companions Institute